SavitskiDenis/rs-node/ciphering_cli/README.md

 # How to use

-Run the command "node ciphering_cli" in your terminal with the following parameters:
+Run the command `node ciphering_cli` in your terminal with the following parameters:

 1.  **-c, --config** (`required`): config for ciphers.
 Config is a string with pattern `{XY(-)}n`, where: